OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-13.md

 ## Matthew 13:16

-But blessed are your eyes, for they see; and your ears, for they hear.
+But blessed are your eyes, for they see; and blessed are your ears, for they hear.

 ## Matthew 13:17